cvqluu/Factorized-TDNN/README.md

 # Extras

 Also included in this repo in `models.py` is the following:
+ * `SOrthConv`: A single Conv1d with a `.step_semi_orth()` method, in case this is wanted in isolation.
+This is useful for instance if wanting to implement the standard 2-stage factorization in [1].
  * `FTDNN`: Factorized TDNN x-vector architecture (FTDNN) up to the embedding layer seen in  ["State-of-the-art speaker recognition with neural network embeddings in NIST SRE18 and Speakers in the Wild evaluations"](https://www.sciencedirect.com/science/article/pii/S0885230819302700)[2].
 (This is not EXACTLY the same, but should be close enough).
  * `SharedDimScaleDropout`: The shared dimension scaled dropout described in [1] and in Kaldi:
      * Instead of randomly setting inputs to 0, use a continuous dropout scale.